rassarg/-rassarg-RASSAR324_FTO2401_A1_Rasheeda-Sarguro_DJS11/README.md

 The Podcast App is a React-based application designed for podcast enthusiasts.
 It allows users to:

 - Browse a list of available podcasts.
-- Filter podcasts by genre.
+- Filter & search podcasts.
-- Search podcasts by title.
-- Sort podcasts alphabetically (A-Z and Z-A) and by the date they were last updated.
 - Play podcast episodes with a continuously visible audio player.
+- Add and remove episodes from Favourites
+- See what episodes they've listened to entirely and reset this list.

 ## Installation: